Jellemvdl/InstanceDiffusion-extension/README.md

 ## Inference Demos

 ## Evaluation
-For evaluation, the ["MSCOCO"](hhttps://cocodataset.org/#download)dataset is used.
+For evaluation, the [MSCOCO](hhttps://cocodataset.org/#download) dataset is used.
 To evaluate first the MSCOCO dataset was downloaded and stored in the dataset folder.
 Ensuring the data was organized we stored it as followed:

 ```setup
 coco/